Updated: Sep 1

-- Take a good hard look around you.
+1. Take a good hard look around you.
 This moment of honesty with yourself can be rough, but it’s also incredibly liberating.
 You’re not able to move through anything until you’re ready to face it first.
-Journaling, talking with a coach or counselor, and taking the mental break necessary to just breathe and notice what’s going on between you and your loved ones.
+Journaling, talking with a coach or counselor, and taking the mental break necessary just to breathe and notice what’s going on between you and your loved ones.
 What needs to be said?
 What needs to shift?
-What do you want these relationships to feel like, look like, and be like?
+What do you want these relationships to feel, look, and be like?
 Write down your ultimate vision for these relationships.

-- Speak softly and carry a big stick!
+3. Speak softly and carry a big stick!
 You can be clear and kind and enforce boundaries.
 Use a soft startup with any difficult conversation.
 “I feel ___ about ___ and I need ___.”
-Research has shown that 96% of conversations that start off pointed, accusatory, and otherwise negatively end the same way.
+Research has shown that 96% of conversations that start off pointed, accusatory, and otherwise negative end the same way.
 Best to get your point across as clearly, concisely, and unarguably as possible.
 Make sure the conversation is about the behaviors that need to change, without making it personal (about them).
-Keep name calling, eye rolling, and other acts of contempt out of your conversations.
+Keep name-calling, eye-rolling, and other acts of contempt out of your conversations.
 If it helps to create a safe space and ensure all parties have a voice at the table, ask a coach, counselor, or loving friend or family member to hold a neutral space – to keep that conversation going in the direction that’s best for all involved.